-If you are eligible for the Uzbekistan e-visa, like I was then don’t worry, it is super easy to apply online.
-It costs $20 and it helps to have a recent copy of your passport photo on hand, or you will need to go get a professional photo taken.
+If you are eligible for the Uzbekistan e-visa, like I was, then don’t worry, it is super easy to apply online.
+It costs $20.
+It helps to have a recent copy of your passport photo on hand, otherwise will need to go get a professional passport photo taken.
 Once you fill out the information online, it takes about 2-3 days to hear if you are confirmed or denied.

 Important to Note: Make sure you print your visa out and keep it in a safe place.
 You will need to show it to the border control upon entry, you may need it to board your flight, and again when you leave the country, so make sure it is packed in your carry-on baggage.

 Myth Busting: Applying for a Visa Takes Forever

 This new E-Visa system means applicants requiring a visa no longer need to submit a letter of invitation to receive the visa.
 This simplified Uzbekistan visa procedure also means that the consular offices of Uzbekistan are issuing visas within 2-3 working days.
 I got mine in 3!